APNS Certificate

 Now, all you have to do is to convert the certificate and private key into a more usable format and combine the certificate along with the private key into a single file that uses the PEM format.

 You need to use the command-line OpenSSL tools for this.
-Open a Terminal and execute the following steps.
+Open the Terminal App and execute the following steps.

 $ cd ~/Desktop/

-$ openssl x509 -in aps_development.cer -inform der -out yourAppPushCert.pem
+$ openssl x509 -in aps.cer -inform der -out yourAppPushCert.pem

 $ openssl pkcs12 -nocerts -out yourAppPushKey.pem -in yourAppPushKey.p12